DHTMLX/docs-suite/docs/grid/configuration.md

 **Related sample**: [Grid.
 Key navigation](https://snippet.dhtmlx.com/y9kdk0md)

-The list of the shortcut keys for editing:
+The list of the shortcut keys for editing is given below:

 <table>
     <tbody>
         <tr>
             <td><b>Enter</b></td>
-            <td>open the editor in the selected cell.
-If the editor is currently opened - close the editor and save changes</td>
+            <td>opens the editor in the selected cell.
+If the editor is currently opened - closes the editor and saves changes</td>
         </tr>
         <tr>
             <td><b>Escape</b></td>
-            <td>close the editor of the selected cell without saving</td>
+            <td>closes the editor of the selected cell without saving</td>
         </tr>
         <tr>
             <td><b>Delete</b></td>